 Which is the best fencing plants for homeowners and landscapers in Kenya?
 In our list, we have listed ten of the commonly used in the region.
 The cactus, acacia and euphorbia are suitable for dry areas.

+The Kayaba plant has many thorns giving you the best hedge for security from intrusion by wild or livestock animals.
 You can make a Kei-apple fence from seeds or seedlings.
 The recommended spacing is 3 to 5 ft (0.9-1.5 m) apart.
 To note, the plant is unfit for land fences.
 It produces a biochemical that inhibits the growth of other nearby plants.

 Cypress is one of the best coniferous hedge plant in areas with high rainfall.
 Its hedges are lush, pretty and fast growing.
 Once you establish it, it is free of maintenance.
 The species is drought and heat resistance.
 Since they have a thick growth, they are the best choice hedge plant for privacy.
 Besides, their Soft foliage and non-prickly greenery is great for families with kids and dogs!